Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 What I found was astounding.
 With each detail I uncovered, it became exponentially less likely that this was coincidental naming.

-During our conversation, the reporter seemed to understand this progression - how the accumulating evidence transforms what might initially appear coincidental into something far more deliberate.
+During our phone conversation, the reporter who said in an email, how much he liked the lawsuit, seemed to understand this progression - how the accumulating evidence transforms what might initially appear coincidental into something that really looks deliberate.
 Yet none of this investigative process or the significance of Kirkman's naming patterns made it into his article.
+Here's his email so people can see his tone for themselves:

 The Statistical Foundation The Independent Ignored

 The Independent suggests this lawsuit rests on the coincidence of a common name.
-This demonstrates a fundamental misunderstanding of both the legal theory and the statistical evidence.
+This was an intentional mischaracterization of both the legal theory and the statistical evidence.

 The Mathematical Reality of Compounding Probabilities